19 Cool Cities Perfect for Weekend Getaways in the USA

 Top of the Rock or Empire State Building: Photo of Girl in a Dress at Top of the Rock

-Southern Weekend Getaways in the USA
+Fun USA Weekend Getaways in the South

 New Orleans